Skip to content

 mergerfs-blue

-Configuration is performed via a single line of configuration in /etc/fstab1. mergerfs has a lot knobs and dials to turn should you wish, they are all detailed in the README on the projects GitHub page.
+Configuration is performed via a single line of configuration in /etc/fstab1. mergerfs has a lot of knobs and dials to turn should you wish, and they are detailed in the mergerfs docs.

 An example /etc/fstab entry for mergerfs